francois/mtlrb-strangler-app-2016-11-15/README.markdown

 end
 ```

-At this point, if you boot your Rails application and hit the root URL, you should see the legacy application's home page.
+At this point, if you boot your Rails application and hit the root URL, you should see the legacy application's
+home page.
+Again, if you run through your application, you should not notice any changes: all requests are
+routed to the legacy application.

 ### Strangling report generation with a Rails engine

-Our task today is to strangle the reporting section.
+Our task today is to replace the reporting section.
 Maybe there is a new backend, or the schema was optimized.
 In order
 to do that, we have to remember that Rails executes `config/routes.rb` in order: the first URL that matches will be served
 first.
 Since this version only wants to replace the `/report` URL and below, we must tell Rails that the legacy application
 will handle anything that the Rails router hasn't already handled.